Cray-HPE/docs-csm/operations/security_and_authentication/Change_SNMP_Credentials_on_Leaf_BMC_Switches.md

 ## Procedure

 There are three steps involved.
-The first two steps involve running the *leaf_switch_snmp_creds.sh* script.
-This script can be used to check for undesirable SNMP user IDs/creds, and also to set new ones.
-The default behavior is to check first and then set new creds.
-The script can be run either interactively (no env vars or command line options) or non-interactively (using env vars on the command line).
-The following examples use the env var method.
+The first two steps involve running the `leaf_switch_snmp_creds.sh` script.
+This script can be used to check for undesirable SNMP user IDs and credentials, and also to set new ones.
+The default behavior is to check first and then set new credentials.
+The script can be run either interactively (no environment variables or command line options) or non-interactively (using environment variables on the command line).
+The following examples use the environment variable method.

 1. (`ncn#`) Set environment variables containing the new SNMP credentials:
     > `read -s` is used to prevent the password from appearing in the command history.

-    1. Set the SNMP auth password environment variable:
+    1. Set the SNMP authentication password environment variable:

         ```bash
         read -s SNMP_AUTH_PASS